Italy visa refusal 2026: reasons, appeal, court — a real success story

 Or with a professional translation

-Court in Italy after refusal: a real case of victory
+Court in Italy after refusal: a real winning case

 ?